-These vary depending who you ask, because every other department feels the effects of the marketing department’s activities differently, and some departments feel the marketing department should be accountable to them for different reasons.
+These vary depending on who you ask because every other department feels the effects of the marketing department’s activities differently, and some departments feel the marketing department should be accountable to them for different reasons.

 - The head of sales would say it’s important because all of the marketing department’s efforts are ultimately supposed to support sales.

-- The professionals who manage plants and factories would say it’s important that the communities where employees live should be celebrated, not forgotten while budget is poured into major markets.
+- The professionals who manage plants and factories would say it’s important that the communities where employees live should be celebrated, not forgotten, while the budget is poured into major markets.

 - The customer service teams want to be sure that marketing’s goals align with what the company can realistically fulfill so that they don’t get a thousand irate emails.